nianatali18/Project-3-or-4-Can-t-Remember-/README.md

-## Color scheme:
+## Color scheme

 - Stick to neutral color

 - Images later on using the product